 Evaluation

-The process of screening and evaluation of project proposals is carried out in the following stages:
+The process of reviewing and evaluating project proposals consists of the following stages:

-• Phase 2: Assessment by the expert evaluation committee
+Stage 2: Assessment by an expert evaluation committee.

-The expert evaluation committee is composed of representatives of the MU management, managers and employees of the RMU departments concerned.
+The expert evaluation committee is composed of representatives of MU management, senior staff and employees of the relevant departments of the RMU, and relevant internal experts.

-The final selection of projects for implementation is ensured by designated representatives of MU management and the AS Student Chamber.
+The final selection of projects for implementation will be made by designated representatives of MU management and the Student Chamber of the Academic Senate.

-The list of supported projects will be published on the website https://sustain.muni.cz/ no later than 20 April 2025.
+The list of supported projects will be published on the website https://sustain.muni.cz/ by May 29, 2026, at the latest.

-1. Compliance of the project content with the Call for proposals rules - a project that does not meet these basic criteria will not proceed to further evaluation;
+1. compliance of the project content with the Announcement and competition rules – projects that do not meet these basic criteria will not proceed to further evaluation;

-4. the feasibility of meeting the project's stated objectives;
+5. the feasibility of achieving the project's objectives;

-5. the effectiveness and adequacy of the requested funds; the efficiency of the planned expenditure in relation to the content of the project and the scope of activities;
+6. the effectiveness and adequacy of the requested funding, the efficiency of planned expenditures in relation to the content of the project and the scope of activities;

 No description